Scientific Name

 How to Grow and Care

-Titanopsis are easy to grow and clumps readily, forming a beautiful succulent mat.
+Titanopsis are easy to grow and clump readily, forming a beautiful succulent mat.
 The clumps can be divided for further propagation of the plant.
 These plants need moderate water when growing in late fall and early spring.
-Keep somewhat dry the rest of the time.
+Keep the soil somewhat dry the rest of the time.

 The maintenance of these attractive succulents is not difficult.
 They need a sandy substrate with little organic material.
 Titanopsis are winter growers and should be kept relatively dry in summer.
-These plants should also be kept dry when the temperature is below 45 °F (7 °C).
+These plants should also be kept dry when temperatures exceed 45 °F (7 °C).

-The best place to grow Titanopsis is a sunny spot where it gets bright sunlight in summer and direct exposure to the sun in winter.
+The best place to grow Titanopsis is a sunny spot with bright sunlight in summer and direct exposure to the sun in winter.

-Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common propagation method.
+In some cases, division of larger clumps is possible, but as most species have tuberous rootstocks and offset slowly, seed production is the most common propagation method.
 Sow it in spring, and it should start flowering after two years.

 Learn more at How to Grow and Care for Titanopsis.